 Lastly, the authors discuss the potential impact sexual dimorphism may have on predicitve ability and potential to underestimates the recapture length due to an averaging of both sexes.
 Since effective external sex identification methodologies were not in place at the time of this tagging, it is understood that sex-specific data is lacking from analysis.
 However, the maximum size range for the tagged fish are not representive of the population (Luers et al. 2017).
 The model sensitivity and impact because of lack of larger individuals (>50 cm) being included is not discussed, but related to sexual dimorphism.

-The model used to fit tagging data uses a likelihood values obtained from joint density of both tagging and recapture lengths (For details, see Laslett et. al. 2002) meaning that parameters are estimated with consideration to both tagging length and length at recapture.
-There are 72 individuals in the OTP tagging data with observed lengths at recapture exceeding 50 cm.Additionally, larger size classes (both pooled and individuals) obtained from bomb-carbon and lead:radium data sets (Andrews et al. 2011) are included in in the direct aging components of the integrative models and contribute to the parameter estimation procedure for those models (Models 6-11).
+The model used to fit tagging data uses a likelihood value obtained from joint density of both tagging and recapture lengths (For details, see Laslett et. al. 2002) meaning that parameters are estimated with consideration to both tagging length and length at recapture.
+There are 72 individuals in the OTP tagging data with observed lengths at recapture exceeding 50 cm.
+The sample of specimens used by Luers et al. (2017) had most fish sampled in the range of 35-55 cm FL regardless of sex (pg.
+328) with only a few fish over 70 cm which is comparable to our dataset with minimal effects on the estimation on L∞.
+Additionally, larger size classes (both pooled and individuals) obtained from bomb-carbon and lead:radium data sets (Andrews et al. 2012) are included in in the direct aging components of the integrative models and contribute to the parameter estimation procedure for those models (Models 6-11).

-Williams e once attain their asymptotic lengththese fish go on to live a considerable time and it is not possible to determine the age of the largest fish from size alone.
+A final point, Williams et al. (2017) suggests determinate growth once a fish has attained their asymptotic length, Thus, these fish go on to live a considerable time at a similar size and it is not possible to determine the age of the largest fish from size alone.
 When growth parameters underestimate the recaptured size of the largest fish, this means that these fish are continuing to grow at a rate faster than predicted.
 If decoupling of length and age described for this species were to account for this effect, we should instead see the opposite effect, where fish get older but grow at slower rates, rather than growing faster as they approach their asymptotic size.

-The growth parameters obtained by Andrews et al. for P. filamentosus concern by using radiometrics to validate age (in the process revealed that the life expectancy for this species was significantly greater than previously estimated).
+Since we didn’t observe this in the model analysis, it suggests that our results are robust and follow conclusions from prior studies.
+The growth parameters obtained by Andrews et al. for P. filamentosus were able to address this concern by using radiometrics to validate age (and, in the process, revealed that the life expectancy for this species was significantly greater than previously estimated).
 These parameters are in very close agreement with the ones we’ve estimated here and similarly underestimate growth in the largest fish.
 For these reasons, it does not appear that decoupling of age, nor a lack of larger individuals, can account for the consistent underestimation of growth for the largest fish.